 Navigate through all of my published works by checking the drop-down menu underneath “CLIPS,” which is categorized by type.
-See what I’ve been up to lately by checking the “latest” tab (it’s organized by category).

-This was the third piece I had done on the mistreatment of Amazon’s subcontracted SIS workers.
-The first article included how a previous cop, now working as a security officer on Amazon HQ, had asked for a place to pray, was arbitrarily put on leave, and underwent so much stress that he and his wife lost their baby.
+This was the third piece I did on the mistreatment of Amazon’s subcontracted SIS workers.
+The first article included how a previous cop, now working as a security officer on Amazon HQ, asked for a place to pray, was arbitrarily put on leave, and underwent so much stress that he and his wife lost their baby.
 The second piece explained how an attempt to meet with CEO Jeff Bezos was left with silence and intimidation tactics.
 This piece explains how outspoken workers are now out of their jobs.
 I’m hoping something gets done about this, these pieces need to get notice, and something needs to change.
 I’ve been posting it everywhere, but amidst Charleena Lyles’ death by SPD, it’s difficult.
 I’ll keep pushing, though.

-Last summer, I interned with and reported for South Seattle Emerald while and KCTS9′s What’s Good 206 simultaneously.
+Last summer, I interned with and reported for South Seattle Emerald and KCTS9′s What’s Good 206 simultaneously.
 Before that, during the winter of 2016, I was a legislative intern and reporter at The Seattle Times.
 I’m currently freelancing around multiple Seattle outlets, as I’ve done for the past two or three years, until I find a full-time job as a reporter (hopefully).